 The CP2 engine is also notoriously reliable.
 The inline four of the R6 is not known for being unreliable, though.
 But I recall Yamaha has claimed (though I can’t find the original source) that the CP2 is, by their measure, the most reliable motorcycle engine ever made.

-Comparing the YZF-R7 to other middleweight sports bikes that are geared to top-end power — like the 2021 Honda CBR600RR for example — is similar.
+Comparing the YZF-R7 to other middleweight sports bikes that are geared for top-end power — like the 2021 Honda CBR600RR for example — is similar.
 If you ride on the street, choose mid-range torque over top-end power.

-So, lets move on to another comparison.
+So, let’s move on to another comparison.

 The Yamaha YZF-R7 vs the Yamaha MT-07